 Chicken Salad without Eggs

 Mayonnaise is mainly made of eggs.
-But I find that it can be just as satisfying with an egg-free mayo.
-My preferred brand is Just Mayo.
+But I find that it can be just as satisfying with an egg-free vegan mayo.

 This chicken salad can be made up to 5 days in advance.
 If using leftover chicken, the counting begins on the day you cooked the chicken.
 For example, if the chicken was cooked 2 days ago the salad has a 3-day shelf life.